 It was apparent that the solution had to be flexible in terms of cabinet densities, have a high level of resilience, as the facility looks after distribution and disaster recovery, while keeping CAPX at a minimum.
 To add to this the OUP are committed to reducing their carbon footprint so the facility had to be as energy efficient as possible without having a detrimental effect on the CAPX constraint.

 THE FUTURE-TECH SOLUTION

-Future-tech established which design most suited the cabinet densities.
+Future-tech established which data centre design most suited the cabinet densities.
 Cooling technologies such as in-row, rear door and fresh air cooling combined with either free cooling coils or chilled water were all considered, but were difficult to justify the additional capital needed when compared with the ROI gained from savings they achieved in energy use.
 Our final design opted for a highly efficient DX cooling system, hot aisle containment and a 99% efficient UPS.

-The design OUP and Future-tech decided upon incorporates hot aisle containment and down flow air-conditioning units, maximizing the energy efficiency of the system and providing cooling for up to 7kW per cabinet.
+The data centre design OUP and Future-tech decided upon incorporates hot aisle containment and down flow air-conditioning units, maximizing the energy efficiency of the system and providing cooling for up to 7kW per cabinet.
 By using aisle containment the DX system benefits from higher return air temperatures of around 32°C. The down flow air-conditioning units supply air at 22°C, through an under floor plenum, to the front of the cabinets.
 By segregating the supply and return air plenums the possibility of cold air ‘short circuiting’ the system and reducing the return air temperature, in turn reducing the energy efficiency of the system, is avoided.
 This results is a PUE of better than 1.4.